RuhamLeal/code-tunes-app/README.md

 The api was uploaded with a public IP through the AWS cloud system with EC2.
 To see the code of the project you can install it locally ( Below you will find the instructions ).

-The token expires in 6 minutes, this time is for testing the site and to see the functionalities of the token because when it expires you cannot make requests and are redirected to the login page again

 API BASE URL: http://15.228.199.125:3003